Skip to main content

 Setting up Audits

 CONNECT allows organization to set up audits by access group on a Annual, Semi-Annual, Quarterly, or Monthly basis.
-If an access group does not need to be audited then it can be excluded as well.
+If an access group does not need to be audited, then it can be excluded as well.
 Audits are used to ensure that the identities/users with access should have access.
-Unless it was previously transferred the ACRM (Access Control Manager) or ACR (Access Controller) that approved/assigned the access will be responsible for the audit.
+Unless it was previously transferred, the ACRM (Access Control Manager) or ACR (Access Controller) that approved/assigned the access will be responsible for the audit.

 Default Audit Frequency